Farouk Abdul-Aziz: Formative arts critic

 In 1967, Farouq translated Paul Klee’s seminal book, On Modern Art.
 Farouq’s version was published in 1968, the year he graduated from university.
 The translation was published in Al-Magalla (The Magazine), one of the most important and culturally relevant Arab magazines of all time.
 Farouq’s translation was immediately embraced in the art world and subsequently landed him a steady assignment as an art critic for Al-Massa’ (The Evening), a Cairo-based newspaper.
 The job lasted from 1968 through 1977.

 Al-Massa’, the only evening newspaper at that time, published Farouq's translation of another Paul Klee book titled: Pedagogical Sketchbooks on its formative arts page.
 In 1969, Al-Magalla published another of Farouq's translations, this time it was of three articles by the prominent English sculptor Henry Moore.
 In 1974, another prominent sculptor, Hubert Dalwood was a guest on Farouq's radio program Horizons of Art, which aired on Channel 2 of Cairo Radio.
-In 1987, Farouq returned to the formative arts with his translation of Salvador Dali’s Dali on Modern Art: The Cuckolds of Antiquated Modern Art; these translations were published serially in Al-Qabas (The Torch), a Kuwaiti newspaper.
+In 1987, Farouq returned to the formative arts with his translation of Salvador Dalí's Dalí on Modern Art: The Cuckolds of Antiquated Modern Art; these translations were published serially in Al-Qabas (The Torch), a Kuwaiti newspaper.
 In 2005, Farouq published a comprehensive study on the Egyptian painter Mahmoud Abdul Aa’ti in Al-Funoon (The Arts), a Kuwaiti monthly magazine.
 In 2009, Al-Funoon published another of Farouq’s studies, this time on The Prospects of Islamic Art Today.